great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_a_file_system_or_blob_store.md

 import Prerequisites from '../connecting_to_your_data/components/prerequisites.jsx'

 This guide will help you introspect and partition any files type data store (e.g., filesystem, cloud blob storage) using the different types of the active `Data Connector`.
-For background, please see the `Datasource` specific guides in the "Connecting to your data" section.
+For background on connecting to different backends, please see the `Datasource` specific guides in the "Connecting to your data" section.

 The file based data introspection and partitioning mechanisms in Great Expectations are useful for:
 - Exploring the types, subdirectory location, and filepath naming structures of the files in your dataset, and